maflcko/b-c-gui-translations-review/reviews/ms.md

         <translation>Mengenai%1</translation>

 YES
-There is a whitespace issue between "Mengenai" and "%1".
-In Malay, there should be a space separating the word and the placeholder.
+There is a whitespace formatting issue.
+The Malay translation "Mengenai%1" is missing a space between "Mengenai" and the variable "%1".

 Correct translation:
 Mengenai %1